 There is such an overwhelming peace and comfort walking in God’s will–even when you don’t understand everything or have all the answers.
 I couldn’t think of a better way to live my life than to lay it down for others.

 That doesn’t necessarily mean to go run out in front of a car to save someone else’s life (though that could be included!).
-But rather, lay down the life you are living to help someone else.
-There are a million different ways to do this, and this is what God has specifically called us to.
+But instead, lay down the life you are living to help someone else.
+There are a million different ways to do this, and this is what God has specifically called us to do in this season.

 So, while I don’t have endless amounts of butterflies in my stomach, I do have endless amounts of peace from God on the path He has called us to.
 God is teaching me about a deeper kind of love and it gives me a small glimpse into His love for us.